lennepkade/RemoteSensingRasterTool/README.md

 # Remote Sensing Scripts
 Some scripts I developped for remote sensing.
 In Python or R, for the French Guiana Amazonian Park.

-If you want to make classification from Qgis, please use [dzetsaka](github.com/lennepkade/dzetsaka)
+If you want to make classification from Qgis, please use **[dzetsaka](github.com/lennepkade/dzetsaka)**

 # How to use these scripts ?
 Once installed, you will find them in the Qgis Toolbox (Boite à outils in French).

 ## processing folder
 Processing folder contains all scripts from Qgis Model and Python Script that can be used in the Qgis toolbox.
 They are to put in :

 C:\users\YourName\.qgis2\

 ## rScripts
 R script can be use standalone.
-You can easily make them available en Qgis by mentionning the variable with '##'
+You can easily make them available in Qgis by mentionning the variable with '##'